LassoSoft/LassoGuide/lasso_guide_source/databases/adding-updating.rst

                     should be added.
 Required.
    ``-keyField``    The name of the field that holds the primary key for the
                     specified table.
 Recommended.
    ``-host``        Optional inline host array.
-See the
+See the section
-                    :ref:`database-inline-connection` section in the
+                    :ref:`database-inline-connection` in the
-                    :ref:`database-interaction` chapter for more information. name/value pairs A variable number of name/value pair parameters that specify the field name and initial field values for the added record.
+                    :ref:`database-interaction` chapter for more information. name/value pairs A variable number of name/value pair parameters specifying the field name and initial field values for the added record.
 Optional.
    ================ ============================================================